sweing/partyyy/README.md

 ## Rules

-Again, to avoid annoyances, plase follow these few simple rules:
+To avoid annoyances, plase follow these few simple rules:
 - Please turn down your speakers or use a headset to avoid feedback

 # Music playlist stream

 To have a dance floor experience, I set up a playlist here: https://great.dj/Stefan/n6w187/21?party=true

 Feel free to create a new playlist on https://great.dj.
 Click on "Party Mode" and share the URL.
-You don't have to register to to that.
+You don't have to register to do that.

 ## Joining the dance floor
 When you enter the dance floor, just press play in the YouTube window: